FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-08.md

 Definition:

-The Trial Loss Ratio is equal to one minus the trial forwarding ratio.
+The Trial Loss Ratio is equal to one minus the Trial Forwarding Ratio.

 Discussion:

-100% minus the trial forwarding ratio, when expressed as a percentage.
+100% minus the Trial Forwarding Ratio, when expressed as a percentage.

 This is almost identical to Frame Loss Rate of [RFC1242] (section 3.6 Frame Loss Rate),